Top Six Ways to Reduce What You Owe

-Note: If your federal student loans are currently in the COVID-19-related administrative forbearance, when the forbearance ends, interest will not capitalize.
-However, if your loans were in a deferment or forbearance status before March 13, 2020 (when the COVID-19-related administrative forbearance began), your outstanding interest may capitalize after December 31, 2020 (when the forbearance is scheduled to end).
+Note: If your federal student loans are currently in the COVID-19 forbearance (payment pause), when the pause ends, interest will not capitalize.
+However, if your loans were in a deferment or forbearance status before March 13, 2020 (when the COVID-19 payment pause began), your outstanding interest may capitalize after the pause ends.
 It depends on your individual situation.
 Please call us so we can look at your specific circumstances.Animation transcript: A principal creature eats the accruing interest, turning it into capitalized interest, which makes the principal grow bigger.

 Can I Avoid Capitalization?